-The demarcations between carrier legal liability (CLL) insurance and multi-modal transport operator (MTO) legal liabilities insurance are defined in terms of different mode of transport coverage, coverage of the geographical region, and service provider’s statutory requirement of buying the respective policy.
+The demarcations between carrier legal liability (CLL) insurance and multi-modal transport operator (MTO) legal liabilities insurance are defined in terms of different modes of transport coverage, coverage of the geographical region, and the service provider’s statutory requirement of buying the respective policy.

 Multimodel transport operators’ legal liability covers any loss or damage to the consignment or delay in delivery of the consignment incurred due to the errors or omission committed by MTO or if the multi-modal transporter is in fault due to any negligent act or breach of contract.
 While the consignment is in charge of the MTO, he will be held liable for any delay or loss of cargo.

-One of the major difference between carrier legal liability and Multimodal transport operator liability is the coverage of geographical regions mentioned in the terms of policy as carriers legal liability covers the legal liability of insured for actual physical loss of or damage to goods while being transported within India only by a vehicle specified.
-Whereas Multimodal transport operator legal liability takes care of all marine liabilities of the logistics industry.
+One of the major differences between carrier legal liability and Multimodal transport operator liability is the coverage of geographical regions mentioned in the terms of the policy as carrier legal liability covers the legal liability of the insured for actual physical loss of or damage to goods while being transported within India only by a vehicle specified.
+Whereas a Multimodal transport operator’s legal liability cover all marine liabilities of the logistics industry.

 For an MTO, It is mandatory to have its services insured in order to get the license from The Director General of Shipping It is not mandatory for carriers to ensure their services but the carriers who want to take this insurance should be registered under the Carriers Act.

 Case Study 1: ABC logistics private limited specializes in inland transit.
 Its operation usually consists of domestic road transport.
 The logistics firm uses trucks as a mode of transport and in order to provide a protective shield for its business, they have availed carrier legal liability policy.
 In case of legal claims arising due to an accident to the vehicle or negligent act from the firm’s side, then carrier legal liability will cover the defence cost incurred during the litigation process.